OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 // some i2c devices will require pull-up resistors on one, or both of SCL and SDA
 // [experiment with the i2c screen and see if it needs the resistors]
+// Gabe: the community member's tutorial has the screen hooked straight to the GPIOs, no pullups, so I'll try that

 ## Writing the Code